zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

     ![](images/050/026.png)

-- Finally, go into your /User/path/.oci folder and open the oci_api_key_public pem file.
+- Lastly, go into your /User/path/.oci folder and open the oci_api_key_public pem file.

     Copy the contents of the file.